tariqdaouda/pyGeno/README.rst

 Find in sequences:
 ------------------

-Internally pyGeno uses a binary representation for nucleotides and amino acids, and offers several functions for looking for subsequences.
+Internally pyGeno uses a binary representation for nucleotides and amino acids to deal with polymorphisms.
+For example,both "AGC" and "ATG" will match the following sequence "...AT/GCCG...".

 .. code:: python